VLKEB/VLKEB/README.md

 openai/
 └── clip-vit-large-patch14-336/
 ```
-There links are in the following:
+Links are in the following:
 <table>
     <tr>
         <td><a href="https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2">all-MiniLM-L6-v2</a></td>